 In China, things are constantly changing, always moving forward.
 As the Chinese say, 'The class struggle continues,' always developing and taking on new forms.
 They speak of 'the struggle between the two lines,' meaning the struggle between the bourgeois and the proletarian ways of running society.
 They say China today is red - workers' red - and the workers are determined to see that 'it never changes its colour.'
-This fundamental class perspective is found throughout the country; the specific de-
+This fundamental class perspective is found throughout the country; the specific details of how they preserve their hue and deepen its colour often vary according to place and time.